jutkko/mindown/README.md

 See `main.go`.
 It should be pretty straight forward.

 ## How to extend it?
+The core idea of this project is to make mindmaps more programmable, editable and approachable.
+The direction of this can be from mindmaps, so we are able to export them to various formats.
+The other direction of this can be to mindmaps, so we can visualise different formatted documents.
+It can be the table of contents of an article, a book or whatever you can think of.

+To add a new type of input/output for mindown, it's possible to only implement one direction: i.e., you don't have add them in pairs.
+This is achieved by providing a centric interface [graph](https:github.com/jutkko/mindown/utils/parse.go).

-Right now we only support the following formats to input:
+Right now we only support the following format(s) to input:

 - [OPML](http://dev.opml.org/)